volfpeter/install-guides/elementary-os-6.md

 ## Post installation

-Run `sudo ubuntu-drivers install` in case some drivers are missing.
+Open the Terminal and run `sudo ubuntu-drivers install` in case some drivers are missing.

 - Go to `flathub.org` and install an application to add the Flathub remote to AppCenter.
 - Open AppCenter and update everything.
-- Open Terminal and install possibly missing drivers (NVidia for example): `sudo ubuntu-drivers install`.
 - Go to Settings -> Power and disable automatic display brightness adjustment.
 - Go to Settings -> Mouse & Touchpad -> Touchpad and turn off natural scrolling.
-- Right click on the Dock in an empty part and select Prefereces.
+- Right click on the Dock in an empty part and select Preferences.
 Change Position to whatever you prefer.
 - Go to Settings -> Keyboard.
 Disable Super key behaviour, disable layout switch, replace the Close shortcut with Super+Q

 After all applications are installed, go to Settings -> Applications -> Startup and set up auto-startup applications.